 Professor

-Educational Requirements: Bachelor’s Degree in Science, Doctorate Degree
+Educational Requirements: Bachelor's Degree in Science (minimum), Doctorate Degree typically required

 Curator

-Educational Requirements: Bachelor’s Degree in Astronomy or Physics, most directors have Master’s or Doctoral degrees.
+Educational Requirements: Bachelor's Degree in Astronomy or Physics; most curators hold a Master’s or Doctoral degree

 Meteorologist and Climatologist